Orange-Raisin Irish Soda Bread

 - 2 cups whole wheat pastry flour plus extra for kneading

 - 1 Tbsp orange zest

-- In a large bowl combine the flour, sugar, baking powder, baking soda, salt, and orange zest.
+- Meanwhile, in a large bowl, combine the flour, baking powder, baking soda, sea salt, cardamom, and orange zest.

-- Shape the dough into around loaf and transfer to the prepared baking sheet.
+- Shape the dough into a round loaf and transfer it to the prepared baking sheet.

-- With a sharp knife, cut an "X" in the center of the loaf, being sure to cut all the way to the edges.
+- With a sharp knife or bread lame, cut an "X" in the center of the loaf, being sure to all the way to the edges.

-- Bake for approximately 30 minutes or until the top is golden brown and a toothpick inserted in the center comes out clean.
+- Bake for about 30 minutes or until the top is golden brown and a toothpick inserted in the center comes out clean.
+Enjoy!